nyoom-engineering/oxocarbon/docs/contributing.md

 2. A link to the repo with the port
 3. A link of your port added to the `README.md` under the `Ports` section

 Its also recommended (but not required) to share the port with our discord community beforehand, so that other members of the community can give their opinion on it.
-You can use the provided [samples](https://github.com/nyoom-engineering/oxocarbon/blob/main/samples) to test and showcase your port

 It might not be perfect the first time and thats okay!
-Ports take time.
-Once I feel like the port is ready to go, I'll accept the PR and move the repository of your port over to the `nyoom-engineering` github organization.
+You can choose to keep your port unofficial, or submit a PR and we can work on moving it to the `nyoom-engineering` github organization.